 log(λj) = Xj β

-The Poisson mean λ is a function of site specific covariates.
+The Poisson mean λ is a function of site-specific covariates.

 1.5.2 Observation process

-Again, we employ an integrated model with a separate model for each dataset to accommodate differences in the observation process.
-The real number of individuals at a site is consistent across all datasets, but the number of observed individuals varies for each dataset.
-The observed number of individuals Nj,k,robs is assumed to follow a Bernoulli distribution conditional on the true number of individual Nj:
+To accommodate differences in the monitoring process we employ an integrated model with a separate observation model for each dataset.
+The real number of individuals at a site j, Nj, is consistent across all datasets, but, N^pbs, the number of observed individuals varies for each dataset.
+The observed number of individuals Nj,k,robs is assumed to follow a Binomial distribution conditional on the true number of individual Nj:

 Nj,k,robs ∼ Bernoulli(pj,k,r,Nj)